Canals for All

 We appreciate your feedback.

-Have a Trip on the Marsden Shuttle!
+Have a Trip on our boats!

 The new all electric Marsden e-Shuttle passes our original boat

+We run a regular shuttle service between the lock by Marsden Station and the Standedge Tunnel Visitor Centre.
 The trip lasts 12 to 15 minutes each way.
 No timetable, but we leave Marsden Station (Lock 42) or the Standedge Tunnel Visitor Centre around every 30 minutes.
-We rely on volunteers to run the service, so please check the hours above before you leave home, to ensure the boat is running that day.

 walking